nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 1a.
 ConnectNUS detects another user profile that has already been saved

   * 1a1.
-ConnectNUS requests to delete the currently saved user profile.
-  * 1a2.
-CS Student deletes the saved user profile.
+ConnectNUS informs the user that there already is a user profile saved.
-  * Step 1 is repeated.
-Use case resumes at step 2.
+  * Use case ends.

 * 3a.
 ConnectNUS detects an error in the entered data